move-coop/parsons/docs/table.rst

     * - :py:meth:`~parsons.etl.tofrom.ToFrom.from_s3_csv`
       - S3 CSV
       - Load a Parsons table from a csv file on S3
+    * - :py:meth:`~parsons.etl.tofrom.ToFrom.from_csv_string`
+      - File like object, local path, url, ftp.
+      - Load a CSV string into a Table

 ..
 [2] Requires optional installation of Pandas package by running ``pip install pandas``.